stormpath/stormpath-framework-tck/README.md

     cd stormpath-framework-tck
     mvn clean verify

-This will run all default (language-agnostic) tests against the targeted webapp.
+This will run all tests against the targeted webapp.

 ## Using Maven Profiles to Customize TCK Behavior